New Anglers

 Soft Plastics for Fishing

-When and Where to Fish with Soft Plastics?
+When and where to fish with soft plastics?

 Soft plastics are one of the best lures for anglers to fish in fresh and saltwater.
 With its durability, versatility, and lifelike appearance, they are one of the most popular types of lures among anglers.
 They come in silicone, rubber or other soft plastics moulded into swimbaits, worms, grubs, and baitfish patterns.
 They can be used as artificial bait in classic real bait rigs or jigs and trolled in the same manner as a metal or hard plastic lure.